Nicole Kassell

-Nicole Kassell (born 1972) is an American film and television director who is noted for her work on films such as The Woodsman and on TV in series such as Vinyl, The Leftovers and Watchmen.
+Nicole Kassell (born 1972) is an American filmmaker.
+She made her film debut with the drama film The Woodsman (2004), for which she was nominated for the Grand Jury Prize at the 2004 Sundance Film Festival.
+Kassell has also worked on television shows such as Vinyl, The Leftovers and Watchmen.

-For her work on Watchmen, Kassell has received numerous awards including a Directors Guild of America Award for Outstanding Directorial Achievement in Dramatic Series for the Watchmen episode "It's Summer and We're Running Out of Ice" and, as an executive producer, a Primetime Emmy Award for Outstanding Limited or Anthology Series, including a nomination for the Primetime Emmy Award for Outstanding Directing for a Limited or Anthology Series or Movie.
+For her work on Watchmen, Kassell received numerous accolades, including a Directors Guild of America Award for Outstanding Directorial Achievement in Dramatic Series for the episode "It's Summer and We're Running Out of Ice" and, as an executive producer, a Primetime Emmy Award for Outstanding Limited or Anthology Series, including a nomination for the Primetime Emmy Award for Outstanding Directing for a Limited or Anthology Series or Movie.

 Early life

-Kassell was born in Philadelphia, Pennsylvania, raised in Charlottesville, VA where she attended St. Anne's-Belfiield School.
+Kassell was born in Philadelphia, Pennsylvania, and raised in Charlottesville, VA where she attended St. Anne's-Belfield School.
 Her father, Dr. Neal Kassell, a University of Virginia medical professor, performed two brain surgeries on Joe Biden in 1988 to repair his aneurysm and the two have remained friends ever since.

 She earned a BA in Art history from Columbia University, and received her MFA from the Tisch School of the Arts at NYU.
 While a student at NYU, she made three short films, including The Green Hour, which was screened at the Sundance Film Festival in 2002.
 While attending NYU she received full scholarship for two years.